Blockade of Germany (1939–1945): 1942

 At the start of 1942 the Allies were yet to achieve a major victory.
 February was an important month.
 The Germans sank 117 ships in the Atlantic during the first two months of the year, and in Russia Hitler was about to launch a huge offensive to take the Caucasus oilfields.
 On 9 February Albert Speer became the new head of the German Armaments Ministry.
 Speer was an inspired choice by Hitler, performing better than could have been expected of him, expertly organising the resources at his disposal, ensuring the speedy repair of bomb-damaged factories and pushing productivity up month after month.
 On 14 February the British War Cabinet took the decision to adopt area bombing as a means of undermining civilian morale and on 22 February Air Marshal Arthur Harris was appointed head of Bomber Command.
 The long-awaited Lancaster bomber was at last being delivered to squadrons, along with the new navigational aid GEE.

 The renewed campaign got under way in early March with a "saturation raid" by 200 RAF aircraft on the Renault truck and tank works at Boulogne-Billancourt, near Paris.
 623 French people were killed, mostly workers who had gathered outside to cheer the accurate hits.
 This was followed by the first of a series of eight raids on Essen which proved a great disappointment.
 Despite an initial pathfinding force being sent to light up the target area with flares, only one bomb in 20 fell within five miles (8 km) of the town.
-On the night of 28–29 March the RAF used incendiaries for the first time to hit factories in Lübeck, an old town with many combustible buildings, but although the British considered it a resounding success production was back to normal a week later.
+On the night of 28–29 March the RAF used incendiaries for the first time to hit Lübeck, an old town with many combustible buildings, but although the old town suffered a firestorm, production was back to normal a week later.
 More disaster followed on 17 April during a daylight "precision" raid on the MAN diesel engine factory in Augsburg.
 There was little effect on production and, with no fighter cover, 7 of the 12 Lancaster bombers were lost, leading to a return to night bombing.